sagorluc/Java_SpringBoot/readme.md

 - Choose your operating system and download the installer.
 - Follow the installation instructions.

-### ⚙️ 2.
-Install Visual Studio Code (VS Code)
-If you don’t already have it, install VS Code:

-👉 Download VS Code

 ### 🔌 3.
 Install Java Extensions in VS Code
 Open VS Code and install the following essential extensions from the Extensions tab (Ctrl+Shift+X):